bouzourene/byoki/README.md

 # Byoki
-Byoki is a CLI tool that combines PGP asymetric encryotion with the concept of Shamir Split Secrets for decryption.
+Byoki is a CLI tool that combines PGP asymetric encryption with the concept of Shamir Split Secrets for decryption.

 ## Example usecase
 I need to make automated and encrypted backups for a database (it could be anything, really), but I need to make sure that only one person is not enough to decrypt it.